Obtaining the doctoral degree

 or

-• a confirmation of the completion of the full training programme at a doctoral programme, issued by the university which offered the doctoral school programme, where the completion of the full training programme is understood to include any discontinuation of the doctoral school training due to the submission of a doctoral dissertation;
+The confirmation of the achievement of learning outcomes for qualifications at Level 8 of the Polish Qualification Framework is a confirmation of the completion of the full training program at a doctoral program, issued by the university that provided the doctoral school program.
+Completion of the full training program is understood to include any discontinuation of doctoral school training due to the submission of a doctoral dissertation.

 Extramural doctorate